Helen Cruickshank: Edinburgh

 In 1912, Helen was offered a position in Edinburgh for the health insurance part of the government body which she accepted.
-It was during her move to Edinburgh that she began to write poetry, it was also around this time that she first fell in love, the heartbreak of the affair spurred her to write.
+It was during her move to Edinburgh that she began to write poetry, and it was also around this time that she first fell in love, the heartbreak of the affair spurring her to write.
 After World War I, Cruickshank began to gain some success in having her poetry published.
 Reading the magazines and newspapers which were publishing her poems exposed her to other contemporary poetry, and she began to become familiar with the works of Alexander Gray, William Soutar and Marion Angus, and they also became familiar with her work.
 C.M.
 Grieve was looking for contributions for a new anthology, Northern Numbers, to which Helen submitted poems, and their correspondence developed into a long-lasting friendship.

-Helen began to rent a studio flat in 1921 and liked being a part of the bohemian lifestyle, being so close to the book shops, and Pentland hills were a source of enjoyment for her.
-However, this freedom did not last as Helen's father died in 1924, as the only daughter it was assumed that Helen would take over the care of her mother which meant she had also had to give up her option to marry, as woman that worked in the civil service could not continue to work after they were married.
+Helen began to rent a studio flat in 1921 and liked being a part of the bohemian lifestyle, being so close to the bookshops, and the Pentland Hills were a source of enjoyment for her.
+However, this freedom did not last as Helen's father died in 1924.
+It was assumed that Helen, the only daughter, would take over the care of her mother which meant she also had to give up her option to marry, as women that worked in the Civil Service could not continue to work after they were married.
 Helen gave up her studio flat and bought a semi-detached house on Corstorphine Hill.

 Dinnieduff

 Helen and her mother moved in to the semi-detached house, Dinnieduff, which became an unofficial meeting place for those involved with Scottish literature at that time.
-In 1927, Christopher Murray Grieve (Hugh MacDiarmid) became a regular guest at Dinnieduff, he would come to Edinburgh once a month to do business with the Scottish Centre of the PEN Club with Helen being a founding member and Honorary Secretary, Helen would eventually take over Hugh's leading role in the PEN Club.
-Meetings of the PEN Club were often held in Dinnieduff, Helen often held an open house during the 1920s and 1930s where those involved in Scottish literature at that time would visit and stay, notable visitors include the novelist James Leslie Mitchell (Lewis Grassic Gibbon).
+In 1927, Christopher Murray Grieve (Hugh MacDiarmid) became a regular guest at Dinnieduff.
+He would come to Edinburgh once a month to do business with the Scottish Centre of the PEN Club.
+With Helen being a founding member and Honorary Secretary, she would eventually take over Hugh's leading role in the PEN Club.
+Meetings of the PEN Club were often held in Dinnieduff, and Helen often held an open house during the 1920s and 1930s, where those involved in Scottish literature at that time would visit and stay.
+Notable visitors included the novelist James Leslie Mitchell (Lewis Grassic Gibbon).
 Her last act for the PEN Club was to raise funds for the International PEN Congress which took place in Scotland in 1934.